aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 * tools to install/visualize dependencies

-* workspace chaining: you can create several workspaces with several projects and use them by chaining appropriate environement variables (which is done on Unix by sourcing a ``setup.sh`` file)
+* workspace chaining: you can create several workspaces with several projects and use them by chaining appropriate environment variables (which is done on Unix by sourcing a ``setup.sh`` file)

-* a release toolm ``bloom``, to automatically bump versions, create packages
+* a release tool ``bloom``, to automatically bump versions, create packages

 CMake equivalences
 ------------------